talentdeficit/erlang-dev/README.md

 ## configuration ##

-currently the only configuration available is in `data_bags/config/git.json` where you can set the default git username and email address
+currently the only configuration available is in `settings.rb` where you can set the default git username and email address